About Solar Richmond

 Michele McGeoy founded Solar Richmond in 2006 to address the eco-divide in the solar industry, a divide that she also witnessed in her previous work in the Silicon Valley tech world.
 McGeoy approached City of Richmond politicians, businesses and local non-profits and began advocating for the adoption of solar and the creation of a solar training program for low-income and underemployed local residents.
 With support and advice from Richmond’s Mayor, Gayle McLaughlin, and other civic and community leaders, Michele started a program which is now considered a national model.
-From what began as solar training course, Solar Richmond is nowa social enterprise that also offers holistic leadership development, transitional employment, staffing services and free consulting to consumers.
+From what began as solar training course, Solar Richmond is now a social enterprise that also offers holistic leadership development and transitional employment through our staffing services.

 - Our graduates have worked with local vendors to install over 2 MW of solar installation including a 500 kW commercial building in Richmond, a 175 kW wastewater plant in Marin, a solar thermal system at a Richmond fire station and a 16 kW system at an Oakland church.